The feel of a keyboard is strongly determined by its switch technology. Most of the keyboards use one of the following three concepts:

 Keyboards with the scissor mechanism have a low profile layout and last quite a bit longer than common membrane keyboards (up to 10 – 30 million key presses).

-Expansive keyboards usually use mechanical switches.
+Expensive keyboards usually feature mechanical switches.
 There are several different kinds of mechanical switches, but most of the time, a metal spring gets used for the actuation mechanism.
 A mechanical switch with a metal spring wears out way slower than one with a rubber dome.
 But more about the advantages and disadvantages of mechanical switches later.

 The German company Cherry dominated the market for mechanical switches for decades.
 They are still very popular, but by now, there are also a lot of other manufacturers who produce their own mechanical switches (see Switch Types for more information).